Skip to main content

 -f schema.sql

-# Export data from source
+# Export data using the consistent snapshot from Step 6

 pg_dump -h source-host \